austinwk/rkt-aoc-2020/README.md

 Aims:

 * No third-party dependencies
-* Reduce unnecessary iterations
+* Reduce iterations when it isn't a pain
 * Sensible solutions
 * Balance clarity and brevity

-:heart: Suggestions, PRs, and questions welcome.
+:heart: Questions, suggestions, and pull requests welcome.